DistMLIP: A Distributed Inference Platform for Machine Learning Interatomic Potentials: Methods

 \section{Methods}

-Figure \ref{fig:arch}(a) denotes the usage of DistMLIP.
+Figure \ref{fig:arch}(a) denotes an overview of DistMLIP.
 Public MLIP models can be easily adapted to perform distributed large simulations with DistMLIP.
 The core infrastructure of DistMLIP is in the construction of graphs, subgraphs, and communication-related metadata.